Technological singularity: Skepticism of exponential growth

 In addition to general criticisms of the singularity concept, several critics have raised issues with Kurzweil's iconic chart.
 One line of criticism is that a log-log chart of this nature is inherently biased toward a straight-line result.
-Others identify selection bias in the points that Kurzweil chooses to use.
+Others identify selection bias in the points Kurzweil uses.
 For example, biologist PZ Myers points out that many of the early evolutionary "events" were picked arbitrarily.
-Kurzweil has rebutted this by charting evolutionary events from 15 neutral sources, and showing that they fit a straight line on a log-log chart.
-Kelly (2006) argues that the way the Kurzweil chart is constructed with x-axis having time before present, it always points to the singularity being "now", for any date on which one would construct such a chart, and shows this visually on Kurzweil's chart.
+Kurzweil has rebutted this by charting evolutionary events from 15 neutral sources and showing that they fit a straight line on a log-log chart.
+Kelly (2006) argues that the way the Kurzweil chart is constructed, with the x-axis having time before the present, it always points to the singularity being "now", for any date on which one would construct such a chart, and shows this visually on Kurzweil's chart.

-Some critics suggest religious motivations or implications of singularity, especially Kurzweil's version of it.
-The buildup towards the Singularity is compared with Judeo-Christian end-of-time scenarios.
-Beam calls it "a Buck Rogers vision of the hypothetical Christian Rapture".
-John Gray says "the Singularity echoes apocalyptic myths in which history is about to be interrupted by a world-transforming event".
+Technological limiting factors

+Martin Ford postulates a "technology paradox": most routine jobs could be automated with a level of technology inferior to that required for a singularity.
+This would cause massive unemployment and plummeting consumer demand, which would eliminate the incentive to invest in the technology required to bring about the singularity.
+Job displacement is no longer limited to the types of work traditionally considered "routine".